 - Adirondack chairs can also be paired with cushions and headrest pillows for extra comfort.

-Adirondack chairs are available in a variety of materials — teak, aluminium, HDPE lumber, and injection molded plastic are all available.
+Adirondack chairs are available in a variety of materials — teak, aluminum, HDPE lumber, and injection-molded plastic are all available.
 When it comes to choosing the right materials you’ll want to take several factors into account:

 - Durability — how well will the material last when it’s left outside?

 - Maintenance — how easy is the material to look after?
 Shop for maintenance-free Adirondack chairs when possible.